-You may like throwing on the AC when it gets hot and muggy outside, but how does your plant feel about air conditioning?
-Many plants enjoy and thrive in hot and hazy weather, especially tropical plants like money trees and dracaenas that are native to humid jungles near the equator.
-The cold, dry air that’s comfortable for us is unfortunately not as beneficial for many houseplants.
+You may enjoy throwing on the AC when it gets hot and muggy outside, but how does your plant react to the cooler, drier effects of air conditioning?
+Many plants thrive in hot and hazy weather, especially tropicals like money trees and dracaenas that are native to humid jungle habitats.
+The cool, dry air that’s comfortable for us is unfortunately not as beneficial for many houseplants.

 - Your plant is rapidly dropping leaves or petals

 - Your plant’s leaves are fading or turning yellow

 - Your plant’s leaves are turning brown around the edges

 - Your flowering plant is not flowering anymore

 The good news is that you don’t have to turn off your AC or risk giving up indoor gardening altogether—here are a few different ways you can combat the negative effects of air conditioning on your plants.

 How to Protect Your Plants From Air Conditioning